TheCoderFactory/webappcoder/Tutorial-BandRockr.md

 This tutorial steps you through the creation of a web app that is perfect for a rock band.
 We will make it a generic site so that any band can use it.

-We will use:
-+ Omniauth to allow your users to log in with Facebook
-+ Heroku to upload your app to the internet.
-+ refactoring to tidy up our code

 ### Step 1.